Ancient87/mythical-mysfits-eks/workshop-1-k8s/README-EKS.md

     ```

     This script will delete some unneeded Docker images to free up disk space, populate a DynamoDB table with some seed data, upload site assets to S3, and install some Docker-related authentication mechanisms that will be discussed later.
 Make sure you see the "Success!" message when the script completes.

+    The ```source .environ``` command sets environment vairables for the scripts.
+Every time you resume the workshop from a longer break you may need to rerun this to provide the right details to commands.

-5. Login to your container repository
+7. Login to your container repository

     ```
     aws ecr get-login-password --region ap-southeast-1 | docker login --username AWS --password-stdin $ECR_MONOLITH